marcosgal/portal-criptonauta-uno/README.md

----
-description: >-
-  "By replacing fear of the unknown with curiosity we open ourselves up to an infinite stream of possibility.” - Alan Watts
+!!!light "By replacing fear of the unknown with curiosity we open ourselves up to an infinite stream of possibility.”
----
+- Alan Watts
+!!!

 # Nuestra experiencia colectiva